jcs-instructor/mobtimer/CONTRIBUTING.md

 - Press CTRL + SHIFT + P to open the Command Palette
 - Search for "Tasks: Run Task"
 - Run task "mobtimer step 3 - start watch"
-  - If get compilation or runtime errors, consider running task "mobtimer all steps" or re-running the failed tasks
+  - if get compilation or runtime errors, consider running task "mobtimer all steps" or re-running the failed tasks
+- To install latest VSCode extension into vscode, see [here](#Builidng-and-Installing-VSCode-Extension)

 ## Making Code Changes

 - Change code as desired
+- Mobtimer Frontend and Backend will automatically restart (because of the watchers).
+VSCode Extension will automatically rebuild but not run a(see steps below for running with the new code)
+- If you want to run vscode extension in debug mode, enter VS Code command (ctrl-shift-P in Windows) "Mobtimer for VSCode x.x.x"
+- To install latest VSCode extension into vscode, see [here](#Builidng-and-Installing-VSCode-Extension)

 - Push to development branch
-- If you want to deploy changes, see Subsequent deployments" section (below)
+- If you want to deploy changes, see "Subsequent deployments" section (below)

 ### API changes